Carpetman

-Carpetman is a mysterious Ukrainian singer, songwriter, and music producer who quickly emerged on the music scene in 2023.
-His music is an unexpected blend of house, blues, pop, trap-pop, R&B, EDM, and ambient, creating an immersive experience that draws listeners into his inner world.
-Although Carpetman keeps his real name hidden, his work speaks for itself, and fans discuss each of his tracks even before their release.
+Carpetman is a Ukrainian singer, songwriter, and music producer.
+He began releasing music in 2023 and incorporating elements of house, blues, pop, trap-pop, R&B, electronic dance music (EDM), and ambient into his work.
+He has not publicly disclosed his real name.

 Early life

-Little is known about Carpetman’s personal background.
+Little is known about Carpetman's personal background.
 He is from Ukraine and is reported to be self-taught in songwriting and music production.
 His musical influences include both classical performers and contemporary artists, among them Ray Charles.

+His early releases combine acoustic and electronic elements, reflecting a mix of stylistic influences.

 Career

-On September 1, 2023, Carpetman released his debut single, Live Without a System.
+On September 2, 2023, Carpetman released his debut single, Live Without a System.
 The release received attention from listeners and commentators, and subsequent recordings highlighted his use of multiple instruments, including guitar, piano, violin, bass guitar, and ukulele.

 In spring 2024, the track Feel So Cold gained popularity on TikTok, where it was used in memes, remixes, and dance videos.
-The song marked Carpetman’s first significant exposure to an international audience.
+The song marked Carpetman's first significant exposure to an international audience.
 Following its online success, music industry representatives began monitoring his work more closely.

 In July 2024, Carpetman signed a recording contract with Artist Partner Group and entered into a management and booking agreement with Wasserman.
-Universal Music Group Poland distributes his music in partnership with Artist Partner Group, broadening his international availability.
+His music is distributed internationally through Artist Partner Group in partnership with Universal Music Group Poland.

-In 2025, Carpetman released new material while collaborating with other artists.
-He worked with Theo Remme on the EP Struggling By Myself, which included the tracks Struggling By Myself and Trembling Island.
+In 2025, Carpetman continued releasing and collaborating on new material.
+Together with Theo Remme on the EP Struggling By Myself, which included the tracks Struggling By Myself and Trembling Island.
 He also collaborated with his brother, who performs under the stage name Black Soil, releasing the singles Let It Burn and Alleys of My Mind.

-On March 21, 2025, Carpetman released the single Shades of Gray, a collaboration with Ukrainian DJ Scott Rill, through Spinnin’ Records.
-The track gained visibility on social media platforms and was frequently played in dance clubs.
+On March 21, 2025, Carpetman released the single Shades of Gray, a collaboration with Ukrainian DJ Scott Rill, released via Spinnin’ Records.
+The track received attention on social media platforms and was played in clubs and DJ sets.

 Personal life

-Carpetman has kept his identity private.
-He has a brother who performs under the stage name Black Soil, with whom he has collaborated.
+Carpetman keeps his identity private.
+He has a brother who performs under the stage name Black Soil, with whom he has collaborated on multiple releases.

+His anonymity, combined with the consistent quality of his music, allows Carpetman to cultivate his own audience and leave a lasting impact in the digital space, while maintaining the intrigue that attracts both fans and media attention.